 You are the direct link between the sponsor and the sites - the official representative of the sponsor.
 It is your responsibility to ensure the sites operate smoothly and in accordance with program guidance and requirements, by checking site operations, conducting training with site personnel when necessary, conducting pre-operational visits for sites, and conducting visits and reviews of all your assigned sites.
 You also must reconcile meal counts, prepare accurate reports of your visits and reviews, and inform your sponsor and site supervisors of any problems found.
-A description of your responsibilities can be found on page 3 of this handbook.
+A description of your responsibilities can be found in the Introduction section of this guide.